 4.02 – Number, Tenure and Qualifications.
-The Board of Directors shall consist of six (6) elected directors, and the immediate past-president and all current officers of the corporation, as ex-officio directors.
+The Board of Directors shall consist of six (6) elected directors, the immediate past-president and all current officers of the corporation, as ex-officio directors.
 Each Director shall hold office until his successor has been elected and qualified.
 Initially one Director shall be elected to serve a one-year term; three Directors shall be elected to serve two-year terms each; and the final two Directors shall be elected to serve terms of three years each.
 Thereafter, annual elections shall be held to fill the offices of the Directors whose terms are expiring, which successors shall be elected to serve two-year terms.
-Election of Directors shall be held in December of each year.
+Election of Directors shall be held in November of each year.

 4.03 – Disqualification of Directors.
 Each Director shall be required to attend all regular and annual meetings of the members.
 In the event a Director fails to attend two consecutive meetings of the membership or two consecutive meetings of the Board of Directors without just cause, the office occupied by such director may, upon the affirmative vote of a quorum of the Board of Directors, be declared vacated.
 In such event, such vacancy shall be filled as provided herein below.

 4.04 – Meetings.
-The regular annual meeting of the Board of Directors shall be held without other notice than this By-Law, immediately after, and at the same place as, the annual meeting of members.
+The regular annual meeting of the Board of Directors shall be held without other notice than these By-Laws, immediately after, and at the same place as, the annual meeting of members.
 The Board of Directors may provide by resolution the time and place within the County of Montgomery, Texas for the holding of additional regular meetings of the Board without other notice than such resolution.
 Special meetings of the Board of Directors may be called by or at the request of the President or any two directors.

 4.06 – Quorum.
 Two-thirds (2/3) of the Board of Directors shall constitute a quorum for the transaction of business at any meeting of the Board.